aws-samples/aws-batch-comp-infrastructure-sample/README.md

 For each step, we have a CloudFormation template that can be used to set up the account for use with minimal effort.
 These files are available in the github project at: https://github.com/aws-samples/aws-batch-comp-infrastructure-sample (which also contains this README file).
 CloudFormation is AWS&#39;s approach to &quot;infrastructure as code&quot;, and it allows bulk creation of AWS resources using a relatively straightforward (if verbose) YAML format to construct resources.
 It is not necessary that teams become expert CloudFormation users, but some understanding of the rudiments of CloudFormation are useful.
 See: [https://aws.amazon.com/cloudformation/](https://aws.amazon.com/cloudformation/) for information and a tutorial on CloudFormation.
 At each stage, we will tell you how to invoke CloudFormation to install resources into the account.

 Parallel solvers are constructed by running multiple copies of a single Docker image that can communicate with one another using IP, TCP, SSH, or any number of higher-level protocols such as MPI.
-We provide a Docker container image that by default has support for the use of MPIover SSH.
+We provide a Docker container image that by default has support for the use of MPI over SSH.

 The containers will be hosted in an ECS cluster.
 See [https://aws.amazon.com/ecs/] for more details